slick-user/OOP-Semester-Project/README.md

-"# OOP Semester Project by Azlan Ali Khan and Sameer Hussain"
+# OOP Semester Project by Azlan Ali Khan and Sameer Hussain